 Planning paddles up here is of course a lottery but came the day, by some miracle a High had parked itself over the northern British Isles, put on the handbrake and tipped the seat back.
 The 4.5-m tide may have been at the peak of its fortnightly cycle, bottoming out at 2.30pm, but that could be handy if we used it right.
 If we left Stac around low tide, it should be an easy ride back up to Old Dornie, assisted by the rising afternoon breeze.

 We paddled down between the Taneras with the tide, passing some other kayakers on the way.
-I mentioned the Tanera Beg arch just round the corner, but after a quick check the tide was too far gone to thread the arch.
+I mentioned the Tanera Beg arch just round the corner to them, but after a quick check the tide was too far gone to thread the arch.

 In little more than an hour we were approaching the gnarly, storm-wracked northern prow of Angus.
 It’s hard to think how the 1:25,000 OS map arrives at the oft-repeated height of 26m.
 The picture below of Angus’ high point is about 90 minutes before a low spring tide at around 0.5m above Ordnance Datum – which is the lowest astronomical tide – ‘LAT’ – at Newlyn.
 So even if you add about 2m or 6 feet to measure the skerry at LAT, or just use the more likely MSL, there’s no way that adds up nearly 80 feet; it’s more like half that.
 It’s odd because the two other skerries we were heading for had entirely plausible heights.